robomq/robomq.io/docs/MQTT.md

 client.publish(topic, msg)
 ```

-At last, producer will disconnect with the [robomq.io](http://www.robomq.io) broker.
+At last, producer will disconnect with the <a href="https://www.robomq.io" target="_blank">RoboMQ.io</a> broker.

 ```ruby
 client.disconnect
 ```

 ### Consumer
-The first step is the same as producer, consumer needs to connect to [robomq.io](http://www.robomq.io) broker.
+The first step is the same as producer, consumer needs to connect to <a href="https://www.robomq.io" target="_blank">RoboMQ.io</a> broker.

 Next step is to subscribe a topic, so that consumer knows where to listen to.